weix-liu/weix-liu.github.io/index.md

 ## Overview
 <div  align="center">
 <img src="overview/synthetic generation.jpg" width = "600" height = "300" alt="图片名称" /><br>
-Synthetic image generation by domain randomization.
+<font size=2 >Synthetic image generation by domain randomization.
 The 3D models are randomly placed on the background image (negative real image).
-By the use of various rendering factors, the system can generate a large volume of varied labeled data.
+By the use of various rendering factors, the system can generate a large volume of varied labeled data.</font>
 </div>

 ## Examples